rrivirr/rriv-documentation.github.io/hardware/board/programming-interface.md

 1. Connect SWCLK, GND, SWDIO, RX, and TX from the programming board ot the RRIV datalogger using Dupont female-female connectors
 2. Ensure that both jumpers at CN2 on the programmer board are removed
 2. Plug the USB port of the programming board into the computer using a USB cable.
-3. Power the RRIV board, using a battery or a second USB cable into the RRIV datalogger's USB port
+3. Power the RRIV board, using a second USB cable into the RRIV datalogger's USB port. (v0.4.1 boards may also be powered by battery)
 4. You may now program the RRIV datalogger and monitor serial using platformio.

 ## Notes